 Disability income rider

-A policy add-on that provides a monthly stipend to replace part of your income if you become disabled and are unable to work.
-Its payout is usually too low to fully replace income, making disability insurance a better option for most people.
+A policy add-on that provides a monthly stipend to replace your income if you become disabled and unable to work.
+This benefit can also be purchased as a standalone long-term disability policy.

 Effective date